Click the green button to start and enter the correct answers below

-A notorious Missourian outlaw, bank robber, and gang leader, he tried to 'go straight' as a motorcycle customizer, but he couldn't escape further notoriety and public opprobium when it was revealed that he cheated on Sandra Bullock.
+A notorious Missourian outlaw, bank robber, and gang leader, he tried to 'go straight' into motorcycle customization, but he couldn't escape further notoriety and public opprobrium when it was revealed that he cheated on Sandra Bullock.

 JJ (1878 - Present)

 He was the first African-American world heavyweight champion boxer, who defeated James Jeffries in what was called the 'Fight of the Century', but after retirement from the sport he took his career in a markedly different direction as a mellow surf-influenced acoustic rocker, releasing singles like 'Upside Down' and 'I Got You'.

 Though known for his spirited naval battles against the British navy in the service of the American Revolution, after cessation of hostilities he became one of the founding members of the British rock band Led Zeppelin.